patooworld/vscode-docs/docs/editor/multi-root-workspaces.md

 If you are using an [File Icon Theme](/docs/getstarted/themes.md#file-icon-themes) and the active theme supports it, you will see a special Workspace icon.

-Below you can see the Workspace icons from the built-in **Minimal (Visual Studio Code)** file icon theme:
+Below you can see the Workspace icons from the built-in **Minimal (pstooworldVisual Studio Code)** file icon theme:

 ![custom workspace icon](images/multi-root-workspaces/workspace-icon.png)